 To physically move in and live together with your boyfriend or girlfriend is outside of God's design, and that is what makes it an error.
 God designed here in Genesis 2 that a man will leave his parents and be joined to “his wife” as “one flesh”.
 Living with your boyfriend or girlfriend purports becoming “one flesh”.
 How so?
 Because both people have left their separateness to live and be together as a couple (as “one”).
 A couple living together is a component reserved only for God's design in marriage.
 It is not meant to be done outside of this specific God-ordained relationship; for to do so is superseding God's design with one's personal view and preferences.

 If you are a professing Christian shacking up with your boyfriend or girlfriend, God does not approve and you are in fact sinning against your Savior and Master.
 As always, there is grace—of which you've probably been receiving from God in the midst of you sinning against Him and have likely mistaken it for His approval.
-God will forgive, if you repent (1Jn.
+God has forgiven you already in Christ, and you can experience that forgiveness in this area if you repent (1Jn.
 1:9).